ottomMT/reaction-flat-pages/README.md

 --------

 * Link "Add Page" in right sidebar;
+* Link "Flat Pages" with all pages in the bottom of right sidebar;
-* Reactive Page form with ability to change fields in place (Product form style);
+* Reactive Page form with ability to change fields in place (Reaction product form style);
-* Dashboard integration - all pages list, deleting, reordering (in plans) options;
+* Dashboard integration - all pages list, delete, show, hide, reorder (in plans) options;
 * All pages lives under `/page` URL-prefix;
 * WYSIWYG content field with ability to upload multiple images at once.